littleredpolkadot/Interactive-Lab-Hub/Lab 1/README.md

 Prototyped interaction videos in respective folder Part F!

-\*\***Please indicate who you collaborated with on this Lab.**\*\* Collaborated with Miriam Alex (mta64), Amanda Lu (azl8), Ying Yu Chen (yc2935) in getting feedbacl and discussing ideas Be generous in acknowledging their contributions!
+\*\***Please indicate who you collaborated with on this Lab.**\*\* Collaborated with Miriam Alex (mta64), Amanda Lu (azl8), Ying Yu Chen (yc2935) in getting feedback Collaborated with Miriam Alex(mta64) on lab

+Be generous in acknowledging their contributions!
 And also recognizing any other influences (e.g. from YouTube, Github, Twitter) that informed your design.